alicederyn/antipatterns/README.md

 ### FinalSignatureDetector

-**Antipattern detected:** Accepting or returning a final type.
+**Antipattern detected:** Accepting or returning a final type in a public method.

 **Motivation:** Untestable.
-Unit testing involves isolating the component being tested from the rest of the system by substituting the real implementation of a type for a [test double].
+Unit testing involves isolating the component being tested from the rest of the system by substituting the real implementation of its dependencies for [test doubles].
 Final types subvert this by being impossible to substitute: the JVM itself prevents behaviour substitution.
 This is rooted in the origins of the language as a way to run untrusted user code in a sandbox; without final types, the sandbox could never trust the values returned by the user code, as they could trigger arbitrary behaviour that would be very hard to reason about.
 (For instance, overriding equals could give the type access to other classloaders.)
 This is clearly overkill for most Java code, and disables really useful testing tools, such as [Mockito's ReturnsSmartNulls].
 If you provide a library, exposing final types forces your users to use the [Adapter pattern] to hide your library behind a testable façade.

 **Suggested alternatives:** Instances of this antipattern should be refactored in one of the following ways (assuming type Bar has a method baz that consumes or returns type Foo):